-The following chapters will provide guidance on how to navigate the complicated estate-settlement process if you have been named as an executor (in some states referred to as a personal representative) or a trustee.
-You'll also learn how to ask for help with estate issues, if you need it.
+The following chapters will provide guidance on general considerations when navigating the complicated estate-settlement process if you have been named as an executor (in some states referred to as a personal representative) or a trustee following the death of a grantor.
+You'll also learn how to ask for help with estate issues, as needed.